randomchars42/eenv/README.md

 eenv
 ====

-A package to set load packages, functions and variables I frequently use.
+A package to load packages, functions and variables I frequently use.

 Installation
 ------------